jameslabocki/packetstrap/README.md

  - A domain registered in AWS Route53 (feel free to use your favorite DNS service)
  - Access to OpenShift subscriptions

 I used the Parsippany, USA (EWR1) datacenter, but this should work with any datacenter.
+You will want to deploy "On Demand" server types for all servers deployed.

 First, deploy the following in EWR1: